 For example, correct string break angle at the nut can improve both the overall resonance and tone and also intonation on the first several frets.
 Pickup distance from the strings can affect the sustain and richness of the sound.
 Truss-rod position will change the neck angle and most of the time will help with string buzz, but saddle height adjustment will affect intonation.

-We've been asked to swap the tuners and the pickups way too many times, when a guitar actually needed a different nut, shielding and pickup height adjustment.
-We've been asked to change pots, when they actually just needed cleaning.
-So before you decide to throw away your unplayable Squier or get 250 pound worth of pickups for it - bring it over and let's get the maximum playability and sound out of it.
-You will have a much clearer picture whether you like it or not and if it is worth upgrading.
+We've been asked to swap the tuners and the pickups way too many times when a guitar actually needed a different nut, shielding and pickup height adjustment.
+We've been asked to change pots when they actually just needed cleaning.
+So before you decide to throw away your unplayable Squier or get 250 pounds worth of pickups for it - bring it over and let's get the maximum playability and sound out of it.
+You will have a much clearer picture of whether you like it or not and if it is worth upgrading.
 If you decide to sell then keep in mind that a pro setup can make any guitar sale much quicker.